imran1509/DevSecOps-Project-Netflix-Deployment/README.md

 To make it easier to view metrics, you can import a pre-configured dashboard.
 Follow these steps:

-- Click on the "+" (plus) icon in the left sidebar to open the "Create" menu.

 - Select "Dashboard."

+- Click on the "+" (plus) icon in the top right corner.

 - Click on the "Import" dashboard option.

-- Enter the dashboard code you want to import (e.g., code 1860).
+- Enter the dashboard code you want to import (e.g., code 1860 for node exporter). (you can search for code on google)

 - Click the "Load" button.